python/cpython/Doc/c-api/contextvars.rst

    Any pending exception is cleared before the callback is called and restored after the callback returns.

-   If the callback returns with an exception set, it must return ``-1``; this exception will be printed as an unraisable exception using :c:func:`PyErr_FormatUnraisable`.
-Otherwise it should return ``0``.
+   If the callback raises an exception it must return ``-1``; the exception will be printed as an unraisable exception using :c:func:`PyErr_FormatUnraisable` and discarded.
+Otherwise it must return ``0``.

    .. versionadded:: 3.14